mkonicek/antha/README_Dockerfile.md

 ## 3. Build the image

-    antha-lang/antha$ docker build --build-arg NETRC="$(cat ~/.netrc)" --build-arg COMMIT_SHA=feature/future_sanity .
+    antha-lang/antha$ docker build --target=build -t antha-local --build-arg NETRC="$(cat ~/.netrc)" --build-arg COMMIT_SHA=feature/future_sanity .

-This should work.
 For the `COMMIT_SHA` you can provide a branch name or a commit hash.
 Our CI uses commit hash.
+Because you may well have modified sources spread out across your machine, and because it is very difficult to transfer all those into docker, and because the antha commands are highly coupled to the sources, we do not currently support building a Docker image based on un-committed and un-pushed code.

+The Dockerfile defines several targets.
+Here we target the first:
+"build" which merely fetches all the sources and builds all the antha commands.
+It does not run any tests.
+Inspect the Dockerfile to see the other targets.

-All the sources necessary should be downloaded and compiled, and the antha-lang/antha tests will be run.
-At the end, you should have a message like:
+At the end, you should have a
+message like:

     Step 13/13 : ONBUILD ADD . /elements